brandonfredericksen/minesweeper/IMPLEMENTATION_NOTES.md

 ### Caching
 I added caching because database queries can get expensive, especially for the games list endpoint with pagination and filtering.
 The cache automatically invalidates when new games are created so data stays fresh.

-### Audit Logging
+### Logging
 I log all game creation attempts (successful and failed) plus rate limit violations.
-This helps with debugging and monitoring usage patterns.
+This helps with debugging and monitoring usage.

 ## API Endpoints